cdsittampalam/documentation/docs/Getting Started.md

     You can enter a private or work email address.
 If you have been invited, you can use the email address where you received the invitation.
     :::

 2. Create a unique username in **Qredo Network Alias**.
 This name is used within the apps whenever the system refers to information on your account.
-Note that the Qredo network alias must not contain special characters.
+Note that the Qredo Network alias must not contain special characters.
 3. Click **Continue**.
 The Set a strong password screen appears.

 ### Set Password